gabrielpjordao/pyfunct/README.md

 This should get you started with the basic functionality.
 You can look for more examples on `examples` folder.

+## Installing
+To install pyfunct, all you should do is:
+`pip install pyfunct`

+Or

+`easy_install pyfunct`, if you must.

 ### Step 1 - The test case
 Here is a code snippet with two basic tests that do the same thing: A wikipedia search.
 The first uses pages and the second uses pages and actions.
 Both concepts will be explained ahead.